DefGuard/docs/community-features/webhooks.md

 ## Setup

-On the left side of defguard navigation you'll find webhooks page
+On the left side of Defguard navigation you'll find webhooks page

 ![New webhook form](../.gitbook/assets/webhookform.png)